MCGA: A Multi-task Classical Chinese Literary Genre Audio Corpus: Ethical Considerations

 \section{Ethical Considerations}

-We emphasize that ethical standards are of paramount importance in research involving human audio data.
-All audio data used in this study were recorded by human volunteers who contacted the authors directly.
-The volunteers were fairly compensated for their contributions and have signed a Voice Authorization License Agreement, explicitly granting permission for their recorded speech to be used for research purposes.
-Data handling and usage strictly comply with all applicable privacy and data protection regulations.
-All audio data in the final corpus have been anonymized.
+Ethical integrity is central to our research involving human audio data.
+All data utilized in this study were sourced from volunteers who contacted the authors directly.
+Volunteers received equitable compensation and signed a Voice Authorization License Agreement, granting unambiguous permission for their speech to be used in a research context.
+We ensure that data handling strictly aligns with applicable privacy laws and data protection mandates.
+To protect participant privacy, all entries in the final corpus have been anonymized.